 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
 There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk but if there are two or more indicators present this could signal a risk to the child or young person.
 Victims of FGM are likely to come from a community that is known to practise FGM.
 Professionals should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.
 Warning signs that FGM may be about to take place, or may have already taken place, can be found in Annex B of the Multi-Agency Practice Guidelines.
 FGM is internationally recognised as a violation of human rights of girls and women.
+The majority of cases of FGM are thought to take place between the ages of 5 and 8 and therefore girls within that age bracket are at a higher risk.
 It is illegal in most countries including the UK.